deokapil/learn-2022/README.md

-# This is for learning, teching, mentoring and referrence tech stacks
+# This is for learning, teching, mentoring and reference tech stacks

 ## Topics